austince/flink-ci-flink/docs/deployment/resource-providers/native_kubernetes.zh.md

 ### Introduction

 Kubernetes is a popular container-orchestration system for automating computer application deployment, scaling, and management.
-Flink's native Kubernetes integration allows to directly deploy Flink on a running Kubernetes cluster.
+Flink's native Kubernetes integration allows you to directly deploy Flink on a running Kubernetes cluster.
 Moreover, Flink is able to dynamically allocate and de-allocate TaskManagers depending on the required resources because it can directly talk to Kubernetes.

 ### Preparation

-This *Getting Started* section assumes a running Kubernetes cluster fulfilling the following requirements:
+The *Getting Started* section assumes a running Kubernetes cluster fulfilling the following requirements:

 - Kubernetes >= 1.9.
 - KubeConfig, which has access to list, create, delete pods and services, configurable via `~/.kube/config`.
 You can verify permissions by running `kubectl auth can-i <list|create|edit|delete> pods`.